JohnHG1/W6_D1_JS_homework/hw_scope_whodunnit/hw_scope_whodunnit.md

 // const verdict = declareMurderer();
 // console.log(verdict);

- // ## this returns the murderer Miss Scarlett as it is accessing the object table named scenario and then the key /property murderer and returning that verdict
+ // ## this returns the murderer Miss Scarlett as it is accessing the object table named scenario and then the key /property murderer and returning that verdict from the scenario object.

 // #### Episode 2
 //